stackbit-projects/ged-frontpage-c49e5/src/pages/index.md

     image_alt: App preview
     title: 'GED: #1 most recognized higher secondary certificate worldwide!'
     content: >
-      #### **Congratulations on choosing to take the GED exam!**&#xA;Graduates
+      #### **Congratulations on choosing to take the GED exam!**&#xA;

-      prove their academic skills and knowledge in the basic subject areas of reading, writing, math, science, and social studies.
+      Graduates prove their academic skills and knowledge in the basic subject areas of reading, writing, math, science, and social studies.
     actions:
       - label: Learn More
         url: /features